Droughts and famines in Russia and the Soviet Union: 1900s

+Tsarist Russia experienced a famine in 1901–1902 (affecting 49 governorates, or guberniyas), and again between 1906 and 1908 (affecting 19 to 29 governorates).
+However, there were also no deaths, moreover, in starving regions the population steadily increased and the mortality rate decreased.

 1910s

-During the Russian Revolution and following civil war there was a decline in total agricultural output.
-Measured in millions of tons the 1920 grain harvest was only 46.1, compared to 80.1 in 1913.
-By 1926 it had almost returned to pre-war levels reaching 76.8.
+During the Russian Revolution of 1917 and subsequent Russian Civil War, there was a dramatic decline in total agricultural output.
+The 1920 grain harvest was only 46.1 million tons, compared to 80.1 million in 1913.
+By 1926, it had almost returned to pre-revolutionary levels, reaching 76.8 million tons.